 Brewing Espresso Coffee makes it thicker and more concentrated than other methods.
 It also delivers a creamy foam on top that is called Crema.

 The pressure enhances the flavors and chemical concentrations.

 Espresso is also used in making some drinks like:

 Espressos are served in “demitasses” (small cups), which compensate their higher caffeine concentration.
 One small cup of espresso delivers less of that substance than a regular pour-over cup of coffee.

-Espresso is made by pushing highly hot water under top compression thru finely ground compacted coffee.
-Stuffing the coffee helps an even penetration of the water across the grounds.
+The method consists of pushing highly hot water under top compression thru finely ground compacted coffee.
+Stuffing the coffee helps an even-penetration of the water across the grounds.

 This procedure guarantees a near-syrup brew by extracting both solid and melted components.

 The emulsification of the coffee oils with the liquid produces a colloid that does not appear in other brewing methods.

 Brewing Espresso Coffee does not yet have a universal standard procedure of extraction, and pulling espressos varies from place to place.